Callicarpa bodinieri var. giraldii

 – Deer & Rabbit resistant: Very low on the menu choice for bunnies and deer.
 The berries are not poisonous, but they are very bitter, so not pleasant to eat.

-– Origin: Native to Thailand, Cambodia, Laos, Vietnam, central and western China, where they grow in woodland and mountain slopes.
+– Origin: Native to Thailand, Cambodia, Laos, Vietnam, as well as China, where they grow in woodland and mountain slopes.

-– History, myths & legends: The name Callicarpa actually translates as “beautiful fruit” so the common name is no surprise.
-The name bodineiri honours Emile Marie Bodinieri (1842-1901) a French missionary and avid amateur botanist who collected plants in China.
+– History & legends: The name Callicarpa actually translates as “beautiful fruit” so the common name is no surprise.
+The name bodineiri honours Emile Marie Bodinieri (1842-1901) who was a French missionary and avid amateur botanist who collected plants in China.

-Various parts of the plant are used in traditional Asian medicine to treat colds, flu, urinary disorders, bruises and internal bleeding.
+Various parts of the plant are used in traditional Asian medicine to treat colds, flu as well as bruising.